debapriya9b/Milestoneproject2-map-leaflet/README.md

 The content of this Website is for educational purposes only.

-Note: I have started my project in Cloud9 but in between I had to transfer my workspace to AWS Cloud9 environment.Unfortunately the transfer didn't went correctly and later I was unable to connect my github with new environment for further changes in my project.So I had to redo all from scratch and lost earlier commits.So all the commits showing in this project are between July1'2019-July3'2019.
+**Note:** I have started my project in Cloud9 but in between I had to transfer my workspace to AWS Cloud9 environment.Unfortunately the transfer didn't went correctly and later I was unable to connect to my github with new environment for further changes in my project.So I had to redo all from scratch and lost earlier commits.So all the commits showing in this project are between July1'2019-July3'2019.

 Below,mentioned the previous(unfinished) project repository link for your reference.
 (https://github.com/debapriya9b/MilestoneProject2-Map)